SlimeVR/SlimeVR-Docs-Site/server-setup/setting-reset-bindings.md

 * TOC
 {:toc}

+# What is a reset?

+A reset is the action of resetting the slimeVR skeleton model to a default pose.
+This is needed to mitigate any drift you may experience overtime.
+TYou have the option of reset or fast reset, whichever you use depends on your situation.
+Reset will do a full reset where by you have to stand straight, look forward and reset (with standard 6 point tracking it is not required to t-pose).
+A fast reset is used in scenarios where you are for example laying down, in this case you can lay down straight and use the fast reset to roughly straighten your body again.
+Now that you know what a reset is, let's set up a fast way to trigger these resets!

 # Feeder app

 To set up reset bindings for SlimeVR you can use the [feeder-app](https://github.com/SlimeVR/SlimeVR-Feeder-App), which is included by default in the SlimeVR-Installer version 0.1.5 and up.